janikvonrotz/janikvonrotz.ch/content/post/2018-09-30-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

 * Altitude Tech IoT Bit GSM HAT for the Raspberry Pi
 * Prepaid SIM card

-All this components should be available at your favorite electronics shop.
+All this components should be available from your favorite electronics shop.

 # Set up the Raspberry